ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

 Background
 ----------

-ROS 2 relies on the notion of combining spaces using the shell environment.
+ROS 2 relies on the notion of combining workspaces using the shell environment.
+"Workspace" is a ROS term for the location on your system where you're developing with ROS 2.
+The core ROS 2 workspace is called the underlay.
+Subsequent local workspaces are called overlays.
+When developing with ROS 2, you will typically have several workspaces active concurrently.

-This makes developing against different versions of ROS 2, or against different sets of packages, easier.
+Combining workspaces makes developing against different versions of ROS 2, or against different sets of packages, easier.
 It also allows the installation of several ROS 2 distributions (or “distros”, e.g. Dashing and Eloquent) on the same computer and switching between them.

 This is accomplished by sourcing setup files every time you open a new shell, or by adding the source command to your shell startup script once.